 Required limit value: Should not be present in products.
 CAS RN: 13252-13-6 Properties: Highly fluorinated ethers (PFPEs) such as HFPO-DA (2,3,3,3-tetrafluoro-2-(heptafluoropropoxy)propionic acid) were developed as replacements for PFAO and PFOS.
-They are water- soluble and mobile surfactants that are under suspicion to be equally persistent as other PFASs.
-While the bioaccumulation potential of HFPO-DA is still uncertain, this substance has sho- wed adverse effects on kidney, immune- and haematological sys- tem, as well as effects on foetus development in animal studies.
+They are watersoluble and mobile surfactants that are under suspicion to be equally persistent as other PFASs.
+While the bioaccumulation potential of HFPO-DA is still uncertain, this substance has showed adverse effects on kidney, immune- and haematological system, as well as effects on foetus development in animal studies.
 Other PFPEs are likely to be equally stable and mobile.
-Use: PFPEs are used as emulsifiers in the production of fluoropolymers such as polytetrafluoroethylene (PTFE) etc. Comments: Non-fluorinated emulsifiers such as hydrocarbons should be prefer- red to produce fluoropolymers.
+Use: PFPEs are used as emulsifiers in the production of fluoropolymers such as polytetrafluoroethylene (PTFE) etc. Comments: Non-fluorinated emulsifiers such as hydrocarbons should be preferred to produce fluoropolymers.
 Fluorinated emulsifiers may only be applied for essential uses.
-Legal background: HFPO-DA, its salts and its acyl halides (CAS 13252-13-6, 67118- 55-2, 2062-98-8 and 62037-80-3) are listed in the Candidate List of Substances of Very High Concern for authorization of Regulation (EC) No 1907/2006 of the European Parliament and of the Council (REACH).
+Legal background: HFPO-DA, its salts and its acyl halides (CAS 13252-13-6, 67118-55-2, 2062-98-8 and 62037-80-3) are on the Candidate list (REACH).
 Declaration duty in Sweden from 1 January 2019 to the Swedish Chemicals Agency for PFAS in chemical products that are deliberately added.
-Composition needs not to be specified but the information duty applies without any concentration limit Test method: EN 17681-1, 2 (textile and textile products) Test equipment: LC-MS LOQ: -
+Composition needs not to be specified but the information duty applies without any concentration limit In France: The substances on the Candidate List are included in the AGEC legislation (LOI n° 2020-105).
+Test method: EN 17681-1, 2 (textile and textile products) Test equipment: LC-MS